mmistakes/minimal-mistakes/_posts/2022-06-10-stateful-streams-with-apach-flink.md

 taskmanager_1  | EnrichedOrder(invoiceId=220846, lineItemId=230208, user=User(id=182477, firstName=Powell, lastName=MarinaPowell@mail.com, emailAddress=MarinaPowell@mail.com, createdAt=1485101903000, deletedAt=-1, mergedAt=-1, parentUserId=-1), item=Item(id=2425, createdAt=1372279813000, adjective=, category=apparatus, modifier=, name=apparatus, price=300.0), createdAt=1493699951000, paidAt=1493632923000)
 taskmanager_1  | EnrichedOrder(invoiceId=278358, lineItemId=129026, user=User(id=97081, firstName=Adebayo, lastName=SunitaAdebayo@inbox.info, emailAddress=SunitaAdebayo@inbox.info, createdAt=1446040475000, deletedAt=-1, mergedAt=-1, parentUserId=-1), item=Item(id=3435, createdAt=1373472723000, adjective=industrial-strength, category=widget, modifier=cleaner, name=industrial-strength widget cleaner, price=5.4), createdAt=1453951447000, paidAt=1454087954000)
 ```
-Looks like we have successfully enriched our `Orders` records with `User` and `Items` data.
+We have successfully enriched our `Orders` records with `User` and `Items` data.
-Since we have our logic implemented there are two questions we need to address to better enhance the behavior of our application:
+With this implementation in place there are two questions we need to address:
-1. How can investigate further a record that for some reason there is no matching user and/or item record id?
+1. How can we investigate records that have no matching user and/or item record id?
-2. The state we build is kept in memory, so what happens if my state becomes so large it can't fit in memory and in case of failures like `OutOfMemoryExceptions`?
+2. Our state is kept in memory so how can we handle state too large to fit in memory?

-Next, let's see how can address these questions.
+Let's see how can address these questions.

 ## 3. Using Side Outputs to collect missing state.
 In order to address how we can handle records that have no matching state, we will use Flink's [Side Outputs](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/datastream/side_output/).